denesgarda/jSQL/README.md

 }
 ```

-If there are multiple conditions under the name key, they're embedded into the two dimensional array.
+If there are multiple conditions under the same key, they're embedded into the two dimensional array.

 The following is equivalent to ``WHERE username="user1" OR username="user2;``.